stiles/data/la-city-homeless-buffer-maps/README.md

 ## Targeted location types included:

 The proposal isn't yet specific, so we made some assumptions about the types of locations to include.
-The data for these locations come from city and county GIS portals, and they've been clipped to the city's boundaries before the analysis.
+The data for these locations come from city and county GIS portals, and they've been clipped to the city's boundaries before the analysis. **We drew 500-foot buffers around these places:**

 * All public schools (polygons from the city)
 * Private schools (polygons extracted from the countywide parcel file)